Billionaire Profile

 Early Life

-Frank Joseph Fertitta III was born on February 24, 1962, in Las Vegas, Nevada.
-He is the son of Frank Fertitta Jr. and Victoria Broussard Fertitta.
-He attended Bishop Gorman High School in Las Vegas and graduated from the University of Southern California in 1984 with a Bachelor of Arts/Science degree from the business school.
+Frank Joseph Fertitta III was born on February 24, 1962, in Las Vegas, Nevada, to Frank Fertitta Jr. and Victoria (née Broussard) Fertitta.
+He attended Bishop Gorman High School and later graduated from the University of Southern California in 1984 with a Bachelor of Arts/Science degree in Business Administration.

 Rise to Success

-Fertitta's career began in 1985 when he became an officer and general manager at Station Casinos.
-He quickly advanced, becoming a director, executive vice president, and chief operating officer in 1986.
+Fertitta's career in the casino industry began in 1985 when he joined Station Casinos as an officer and general manager.
+He quickly rose through the ranks, becoming a director, executive vice president, and chief operating officer in 1986.
 In 1989, he was appointed president of Station Casinos, a position he held until July 2000.
-Since July 1992, he has served as the chief executive officer of Station Casinos.
-Fertitta, along with his brother Lorenzo, acquired the Ultimate Fighting Championship (UFC) in 2001 for $2 million, growing it into a global sports phenomenon.
-They sold their remaining stakes in the UFC in August 2017 for a $5 billion valuation.
+Since July 1992, Fertitta has served as the chief executive officer of Station Casinos.
+Frank and Lorenzo led Station Casinos to its first IPO in 1993, raising $294 million.

 Key Business Strategies